hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

 * `instance_description` - (Optional) A brief description to use for instances created from this template.

+* `labels` - (Optional) A set of key/value label pairs to assign to instances created from this template,

 * `metadata` - (Optional) Metadata key/value pairs to make available from within instances created from this template.